dineshbabu853/JSON-Server/README.md

 # JSON-Server
->This is a simple way to instanly create a json server to work with.
+>This is a simple way to instantly create a json server to work with.
 You  can perform any HTTP method - GET POST PUT DELETE

 >Clone this repo and update db.json to your own json data